 If immovable property is transferred, real estate transfer tax (RETT) becomes due.
 The applicable tax rate depends on the question of where the immovable property is situated in Germany and varies between 3.5% and 6.5%.
-If at least 95% of the shares in a corporation or, similarly, at least 95% of the partnership interest in a partnership owning real estate situated in Germany is directly or indirectly transferred to one purchaser or a group of related parties the transaction could trigger RETT.
-Furthermore, if at least 95% of the partnership interest in a partnership owning real estate situated in Germany is directly or indirectly transferred to new shareholders within five years RETT could be triggered.
-Presently, the German State Finance Ministers decided in June 2018 to draft a law (i) to lower the thresholds to 90% or even lower, (ii) to extend the period for partnerships from five to ten years and (iii) to apply that ten-year period to corporations as well.
+If at least 95% of the shares in a corporation or, similarly, at least 95% of the partnership interest in a partnership owning real estate situated in Germany is directly or indirectly transferred to one purchaser or a group of related parties then the transaction could trigger RETT.
+Furthermore, if at least 95% of the partnership interest in a partnership owning real estate situated in Germany is directly transferred to nee purchaser or indirectly transferred to new shareholders within five years, RETT could be triggered.

+The Annual Tax Act 2019 provides (i) to lower the thresholds to 90%, (ii) to extend the period for partnerships from five to ten years and (iii) to apply that ten-year period to corporations as well.
+The Federal Government has suspended the implementation of these changes; originally 1 January 2020 was planned, but implementation is now expected at some point in the first half of 2020.